 - 25 ADOT is primarily responsible for coordinating the resolution of complaints from the property - 26 owners and tenants.
-Developer shall process complaints and provide logs or other notification - on a regular basis, as defined in the PIP. - 28 Developer shall manage a Project telephone hotline.
-Subject to ADOT review and approval, - 29 Developer shall assign appropriate staffing to answer hotline calls Monday through Friday - 30 during regular business hours, develop appropriate messages and response protocols for after- - 31 hours callers, and log, respond to, and document calls in accordance with the PIP.
+Developer shall process complaints and provide logs or other notification - on a regular basis, as defined in the PIP. - 28 Developer shall setup and manage a new Project telephone hotline.
+Subject to ADOT review - 29 and approval, Developer shall assign appropriate staffing to answer hotline calls Monday - 30 through Friday during regular business hours, develop appropriate messages and response - 31 protocols for after-hours callers, and log, respond to, and document calls in accordance with the - 32 PIP.

-32 425.2.3.1.3 Media Relations
+425.2.3.1.3 Media Relations

-- 33 Developer shall not speak to the media about the Project without prior authorization from ADOT - 34 and shall direct all questions from the media to ADOT.
-ADOT is primarily responsible for - interfacing with the media and the general public; however, Developer shall provide information, - 36 materials, public release notification(s), and/or a designated representative to be available for - 37 media interviews as determined by ADOT.
-Within 5 Business Days of schedule notification - 38 release, Developer shall submit Public Release Notifications to ADOT. - 39 In the PIP, Developer shall establish procedures and processes to facilitate media tours of the - 40 Site.
+- 34 Developer shall not speak to the media about the Project without prior authorization from ADOT - 35 and shall direct all questions from the media to ADOT.
+ADOT is primarily responsible for - interfacing with the media and the general public; however, Developer shall provide information, - 37 | materials, public release notification Public Release Notification(s), and/or a designated - 38 representative to be available for media interviews as determined by ADOT.
+WithinAt least 5 - 39 Business Days of schedule prior to a scheduled notification release, Developer shall submit - 40 Public Release Notifications to ADOT. - 41 In the PIP, Developer shall establish procedures and processes to facilitate media tours of the - 42 Site.
 Developer shall ensure that media on the Site are accompanied by ADOT at all times.

-41 425.2.3.1.4 Emergency Communication and Management
+1 425.2.3.1.4 Emergency Communication and Management

-- 42 Developer shall create a crisis communications plan that identifies an individual and an alternate - 43 who must be available and can be contacted 24/7/365 when an Emergency is identified by
+- Developer shall create a crisis communications plan that identifies an individual and an alternate who must be available and can be contacted 24/7/365 when an Emergency is identified by ADOT.

-- 1 ADOT.
 At all times, Developer shall make Emergency and alternate telephone numbers available to the public.
 The crisis communications plan must include the following commitments: - A. In the event of an Emergency, Developer shall follow the crisis communications plan prepared as part of the PIP and in accordance with procedures established by ADOT. - B. In the event of an Emergency, the Developer's designated contact person must contact the key individuals (as identified in the crisis communications plan approved by ADOT) within a half hour. - C. Developer shall prepare a written report documenting the incident and submit it to person(s) identified in the crisis communications plan within 24 hours of the incident.
 The report shall document the time, location, participants, and cause of the incident, as well as the Developer's action (or intended action) to resolve the incident.